Where Did Pesto Originate?

 Even if everyone agrees that pesto originated from Genoa and that their official recipe is the one and only one worth of the name, there are two robust counterarguments to the question of whether pesto itself deserves PDO status.
 The first relates to the definition of pesto.
 The word comes from the Italian verb pestare, meaning "to pound" (referring to the pestle and mortar with which it was traditionally made).
 On that basis, you can argue that the word simply relates to the process of producing the sauce, not that it must have a specific list of ingredients or a specific place where it can be made.

-Is it completely improbable that the Genovese simply adapted, honed, and perfected moretum using the incredible range of world-class ingredients that grew in the hills all around them?
-After all, the Sicilians did exactly that with their Trapanese pesto, where they added tomatoes and switched the pine nuts for their preferred almonds.
-Even the French got in on the act with pistou, a sauce that is virtually identical to Genovese pesto, just without the nuts.
+Is it so improbable that the Genovese adapted, honed, and perfected moretum using the incredible range of world-class ingredients that grew in the hills around them?
+After all, the Sicilians did precisely that with their Trapanese pesto, where they added tomatoes and switched the pine nuts for their preferred almonds.
+Even the French got in on the act with pistou, a virtually identical sauce to Genovese pesto, just without the nuts.

-Nowadays, you only need to flick through cookbooks in the world cuisine section to find recipes for "Persian Pesto," "Thai Pesto," and a whole load of pesto-inspired sauces that are made with the prominent ingredients of that cuisine.
+Nowadays, you only need to flick through cookbooks in the world cuisine section to find recipes for "Persian Pesto," "Thai Pesto," and a whole load of pesto-inspired sauces made with that cuisine's prominent ingredients.

 Are these fusions really pestos?
-We think they are worthy of the name, but we have such respect for Genovese pesto that if we could lay some claim to it, we'd probably guard it with the same amount of passion as the Ligurians do.
+We think they are worthy of the name, but we have such respect for Genovese pesto that if we could lay some claim to it, we'd probably guard it with the same passion as the Ligurians.